 Hey there,

-One of those feast days is coming up on September 12th and it’s called The Most Holy Name of Mary.
+One of these feasts is just around the corner … on September 12th we celebrate the Feast of the Most Holy Name of Mary.

 Keep Believing-